areiks/LSXAuthSwift/README.md

 ## Contribution

 Let me know for which API's are you using LSXAuthSwift and what did you need to change in the code to make it work (if anything).
 I may add support for additional API's later on.

+## Credits

+Icon comes from https://icons8.com.
+Some parts of the code were found by me all over the Internet and modified by me during my trials with Instapaper Api connection.
+If any of the original authors have something against sharing it here - let me know.
+If you would like to be included in credits section also let me know.